Peregrine Falcon Glossary

 The male falcon.

-To spend the winter in a cold place instead of migrating.
-Many peregrine falcons leave Minnesota in the winter, flying to areas that provide open water in the southern part of North America or to South America.
-Some, stay in Minnesota over the winter if there's enough open water and food.
+o spend the winter in a cold place instead of migrating.
+Many peregrine falcons leave their northern breeding grounds in the winter, flying to areas that provide open water in the southern part of North America or to South America.
+Some, though, stay in their northern breeding grounds during winter if there's enough open water and food.

 WEB513 - 3/19/2021